 You also want to work on your Google "snack pack" results.
 This is the boxed area that appears on the first results page when a local online search is made.
 It displays the top 3 local business listings most relevant to the search query.
-Which brings us to probably the most critical part of your local SEO strategy: claiming and setting up your Google My Business account.
+This brings us to probably the most critical part of your local SEO strategy: claiming and setting up your Google My Business account.

 Flexibility in shipping

 More online shopping also means more packages.
 We have already seen that the parcel deliverers could not cope with the crowds during the holiday shopping season, which resulted in many delays.
 Suppose you are a brand with multiple locations.
 In that case, you have the advantage of being present in various areas in the country or region, allowing you to deliver from the stores' stock.
-Think of click & collect option, cooperation with local bicycle couriers or even personal delivery by the nearest branch employees (local home delivery).
+Think of click & collect option, cooperation with local bicycle couriers, or even personal delivery by the nearest branch employees (local home delivery).
 Flexible shipping grew tremendously due to COVID, and we expect this to become the standard in 2021.

 Example of a Dutch store that delivers within 3 days by a local employee.

-Customers often miss the personal contact when shopping online.
-Make sure you personalise the experience by, for example, adding a personal card to the order or delivering it personally as described above.
+Customers often miss personal contact when shopping online.
+Make sure you personalize the experience by, for example, adding a personal card to the order or delivering it personally as described above.
 This will bind customers to your store and increase the chance that they will shop with you again, online or in the physical store.

 3. Be local on social: Instagram Checkout is coming!